Graduate Academic Programs

 Course Withdrawal and Tuition Refund

-Any MBA, MME, or MSE student who withdraws from courses for which he or she is registered must notify the Graduate Studies and Continuing Education Office.
+Any MBA, MME, or MSSE student who withdraws from courses for which he or she is registered must notify the appropriate program office.
 The effective date of withdrawal is the date on which the student notifies the office.
 Failure to give notice of withdrawal will result in a grade of F. Notifying the instructor does not constitute official withdrawal.
-A refund schedule based on official withdrawal date is available on the GS and CE web pages.
+A refund schedule based on official withdrawal date is available on the business office web page.
 Part-time students receiving federal financial assistance (Title IV) will receive a refund according to federal policy as noted above.

 The maximum time for completion of a graduate program is seven years from the date of the admission letter.
 Students who have not earned the graduate degree during this period shall have their academic standing reviewed and may be asked to meet additional requirements in order to graduate.

 Students are expected to uphold the principles of academic honesty.
 Academic dishonesty will not be tolerated.
-For the first academic dishonesty offense, failure in the course is mandatory, and the faculty member is required to inform the program director/coordinator in writing.
-A letter of warning shall be sent to the student by the program director/coordinator explaining the consequences and the right of appeal.
+Definitions of academic dishonesty and procedures concerning reported cases of academic are consistent with those at the undergraduate level.
+Sanctions for graduate students, however, differ from those in undergraduate programs.
+For the first academic dishonesty offense, failure in the course is mandatory.
 For the second offense, failure in the course and expulsion from the graduate program and College are mandatory.

 Privacy of Student Records